Episode 2

 Holding Down the Fort by US VetWealth

-Do you want to do more than “follow orders,” think outside of the box, and manifest your dreams?
-Then you’ve come to the right show!
-The award-winning podcast, Holding Down the Fort by US VetWealth, has returned for Season 9 to highlight motivational stories of personal growth, financial awareness, and autonomy in our military community.
+Stop following orders, think different, and manifest your dreams with the award-winning podcast, Holding Down the Fort by US VetWealth!
+For Season 9, we highlight motivational stories of personal development, financial awareness, and independence in our military community.
 The show is hosted by Jen Amos, a Gold Star daughter, Veteran Spouse, and Entrepreneur.

 The show continues its partnership with The Rosie Network.
 Read more at https://issuu.com/therosienetwork/docs/me_mag_2023/16